-The operational verification system at the HNMS has been expanded to include verification of NWP postprocessed products such as Kalman filter derived min-max temperatures and dew point temperature as well as ondemand verification of ensemble forecasts produced by short-range ensemble prediction systems.
-Daily verification is performed for the surface and upper-air fields of the IFS products as well as for the two high-resolution limited area models (Eta/Skiron, COSMO-GR) that are used by the HNMS forecasters.
+The operational verification system at the HNMS has been expanded to include verification of NWP post-processed products such as Kalman filter derived min-max temperatures and dew point temperature as well as on-demand verification of ensemble forecasts produced by short-range ensemble prediction systems.
+Daily verification is performed for the surface and upper-air fields of the IFS products as well as for the two high-resolution limited area models (Eta/Skiron, COSMO-GR at 3 and at 7km) that are used by the HNMS forecasters.
 In addition, the relative performance of the models is subject to intercomparison.